I tested generic melamine sponges next to Magic Erasers on each of the cleaning tasks mentioned below, and the answer is… YES!

 - Remove dirty fingerprints from our white light switches – the ones near the doors and the pantry seem to get the dirtiest

-I’ve tested the generic melamine sponges against the original Mr. Clean melamine sponge in each of the above circumstances, and they do — in fact — clean just as well.
+I’ve tested a generic melamine sponge against the original Mr. Clean melamine sponge in each of the above circumstances, and the generic ones do — in fact — clean just as well.

 So whether you decide to buy the generic melamine sponges or the original cleaning erasers — they’ll all work great.
 I say… buy whatever you find that’s a good deal!

-You can always find boxes from various brands inside my cleaning supplies cabinet.
+You will always find boxes from various brands inside my cleaning supplies cabinet.

 That way, you won’t “waste” a whole sponge on a relatively small task.
 You’ll get anywhere from 10 to 12 uses from each sponge!